atlaste/CPPCoverage/README.md

 Over the period that we've used this extension, it has proven to be both reliable and stable, resulting in only a very few issues and very little work for us to maintain it.
 However, if you do find a bug or think the tool lacks a feature, please let us know by posting it in 'issues'.

+# Profile data

+Our profile data is gathered in a very simple way: every 5 milliseconds we simply force a context switch, after which we gather the stack trace.
+For the entire stack trace, we then update the number of times that line has been hit (both for the top-most frame and for all frames).
+We only consider code that is available; performance is *not* measured for third-party libraries, even if the PDB is available.

+This process will give us two numbers, that are shown in Visual Studio:

+1. The percentage of time the method spends on this line of code.
+Note that if this is a function call, the time spent could be very high.
+2. The percentage of time the application spends on this specific line of code.
+This is excluding function calls, so most lines will have very low numbers.

+For those familiar with the tools, this is pretty similar to what tools like Sleepy and Very Sleepy do.

+As an example, if you spot "50%/20%" after a line of code, this basically means that 50% of the time is spent on this line of code (or in one of the child function calls) and
+20% of the time is spent on this line of code (in total).

+If profile information is insignificant (e.g. 0%), we simply won't show it.
+You might ask yourself: why 5 milliseconds?
+Well, simply put, context switches have a serious impact on performance, and this appears to be the sweatspot where the tool doesn't have significant impact on the performance of your test.

 # If the tool doesn't work...

 There are a few likely suspects to check:

 - Check the Coverage output window in Visual Studio!
+- Have you loaded a solution?
 - Are PDB's available?
 Can you debug the application?
 If not, code coverage won't work.
 - If your (Native unit test DLL) unit tests aren't running in Visual Studio, they're also not running in the coverage tool.
 Obviously this is the same when you're using an executable.
 - Is all your source code in a child folder of your solution?
 If not, you can run Coverage-x86 or Coverage-x64 as executable and store the output in the solution folder.